Islam Stripped - Truth of Religion of My A**

 As a freshman college student, Gabriel says one of the most popular lecturers was a blind Sheik.
 Gabriel asked why he never talked about the love, peace and forgiveness in Islam.
 Angered, the sheik said, "Jihad and killing are the head of Islam.
 If you

+take them out, you cut off the head of Islam."
 That blind man was Omar Abdel Rahman who was convicted of masterminding the 1993 World Trade Center bombing.
 Before he came to America, he was the spiritual leader of the radical Egyptian group al-Jihad, which killed President Anwar Sadat.

 Westerners have a hard time understanding terrorists, especially since a deceptively sanitized version is presented to the West.
 But Gabriel says these people are not crazy but are following a philosophy.
 Islam means "submission" and the word Muslim means "one who submits to Allah."
 The Quran was started in A.D.
 610 when Muhammad said the angel Gabriel spoke to him while he was meditating in a cave near Mecca.